Jeff-Ding/Soundtrackify/README.md

 ### Server Side
 #### Scraping
-Given the sheer number of movie and song titles, it would be inefficient to extract information by scraping IMDb’s website upon every client request.
-Instead, all information is extracted initially and dumped into a database for optimized access.
-IMDb’s conditions of use prohibit many scraping methods: “You may not use data mining, robots, screen scraping, or similar online data gathering and extraction tools on our website” (http://www.imdb.com/help/show_leaf?usedatasoftware).
-Rather, IMDb allows “limited non-commercial use” of its data in software, and only the data that is freely available to public via plain text file dumps (http://www.imdb.com/interfaces/).
-An open-source Python package for retrieving and manipulating IMDb data, IMDbPY (http://imdbpy.sourceforge.net/index.html) was used to parse the text files on ASCII delimeters into values and fields, which were then inserted into a MySQL database.
+IMDb allows [“limited non-commercial use”](http://www.imdb.com/help/show_leaf?usedatasoftware) of its data in software, and publically releases [plain text file dumps](http://www.imdb.com/interfaces/) of its entire database.
+An open-source Python package for retrieving and manipulating IMDb data, [IMDbPY](http://imdbpy.sourceforge.net/index.html) was used to parse the text files on ASCII delimeters into values and fields, which were then inserted into a MySQL database.

 ### Database Design
 IMDbPY has no options for schema specification and instead creates one optimized for data insertion.
 The following diagram shows the schema generated: